The Physics Of Bungee Jumping

 of the bend is small relative to the length of the straight sections of the bungee cord.
 Thus, the length of the bungee cord is approximately L

-The following schematic for this analysis of the physics of bungee jumping shows a representation of the bungee jumper and bungee cord after he jumps.
+The following schematic for this analysis shows a representation of the bungee jumper and bungee cord after he jumps.
 This is denoted as position (2).
 The position of jumper and cord is set as a function of y

 which is the position of the jumper M